cosmos/ibc-go/docs/apps/interchain-accounts/legacy/auth-modules.md

 ## `OnAcknowledgementPacket`

 Controller chains will be able to access the acknowledgement written into the host chain state once a relayer relays the acknowledgement.
-The acknowledgement bytes will be passed to the auth module via the `OnAcknowledgementPacket` callback.
+The acknowledgement bytes contain either the response of the execution of the message(s) on the host chain or an error.
+They will be passed to the auth module via the `OnAcknowledgementPacket` callback.
 Auth modules are expected to know how to decode the acknowledgement.

 If the controller chain is connected to a host chain using the host module on ibc-go, it may interpret the acknowledgement bytes as follows: